zkmkarlsruhe/serial-button-osc/README.md

   -v, --verbose         enable verbose printing
 ~~~

-For example, to send "/do/something" when a 'b' char is recieved over the "/dev/tty.usbserial-310" serial device:
+For example, to send "/do/something" when a 'b' char is received over the "/dev/tty.usbserial-310" serial device:

     ./serial-button-osc.py --verbose -c b /dev/tty.usbserial-310 /do/something